kiritsuku/kit-tut/programmieren-2012/java-tutorial/methoden-konstruktoren.md

   private static final Map<String, Rational> cache = new HashMap<String, Rational>();

   /**
-   * Create a new Rational.
-Internally instances of Rational are cached, thus
+   * Create a Rational.valueOf.
+Internally instances of Rational are cached,
-   * there is no new one created if one already exists.
+   * thus there is no new one created if one already exists.
    *
    * @param numerator
    *        the numerator